 - Season lift pass

-Accommodation for the whole season can e provided at a reasonable rate – call for details
+Hotel accommodation for the whole season can be provided at a reasonable rate – call for details.

 Sun Peaks Resort & Panorama Hotel Accommodation

 - Ski-in, Ski-out Location